Soenghyang

-Soeng Hyang Soen Sa Nim (성향선사, born April 15, 1948) is a Zen Master and the guiding teacher of the international Kwan Um School of Zen, and successor to the late Seung Sahn Soen Sa Nim.
+Zen Master Soeng Hyang (Barbara 'Bobby' Rhodes) | Korean: Soen Sa Nim / 성향선사 (b.
+April 15, 1948) is the guiding teacher of the international Kwan Um School of Zen, and dharma heir to the late Zen Master Seung Sahn.

 Biography

-Born Barbara Trexler (later Barbara Rhodes through marriage to Lincoln Rhodes, also a Ji Do Poep Sa Nim in the order), her father was a Navy officer, and her family moved often.
+Born Barbara Trexler (later Barbara Rhodes through marriage to Lincoln Rhodes, also a Ji Do Poep Sa Nim in the school), her father was a Navy officer, and her family moved often.
 As a teenager in the 1960s, she traveled to California to participate in the counter cultural flowering around San Francisco, and briefly visited Tassajara Zen Monastery, though she did not practice there.
 She later moved back to Rhode Island, where she met Seung Sahn in 1972, who became her teacher.
-She was a founding member of the Providence Zen Center, now located in Cumberland, Rhode Island.
-Soeng Hyang received inka from Seung Sahn Soen Sa Nim in 1977, and Dharma transmission in 1992.
+She was a founding member of Providence Zen Center, now located in Cumberland, Rhode Island.
+Soeng Hyang received inka (permission to teach) from Seung Sahn Soen Sa Nim in 1977, and Dharma transmission in 1992.
+She continues to teach and lead retreats throughout the world and through Kwan Um Zen Online, including Yong Maeng Jong Jin and Kyol Che silent retreats at Providence Zen Center.